erikrose/blessings/README.rst

   * Work around a tox parsing bug in its config file.
   * Make context managers clean up after themselves even if there's an exception.
 (Vitja Makarov)
-  * Parametrizing a capability no longer crashes when there is no tty.
+  * Parameterizing a capability no longer crashes when there is no tty.
 (Vitja Makarov)

 1.5